Table of Contents

 So, what’s the difference?

 While they share many features, they’re far from identical.
-The way they handle usability, supported platforms, and security can make a big difference, especially for developers and sysadmins managing critical workloads But first, what do control panels actually do?
+The way they handle usability, supported platforms, and security can make a big difference.
+This matters most for developers and sysadmins managing critical workloads.
+But first, what do control panels actually do?

 1. Organize your website content, domain name, and services.